 Below the frozen surface of Hoth, General Rieekan addresses the Rebel ranks.
 The subject is Echo Base.
 But he’s not talking about surprise Imperial invasions or Wampa attacks.
 Instead he’s discussing the Echo Base Facebook group – a growing alliance of Star Wars toys enthusiasts.
 Despite the cold, the battle-weary commander hands the briefing over to the group’s founder Adam Pemberton for details.

+A long time ago in a childhood far, far away, Star Wars toys ruled the universe.
+They were the rocket fuel that fired the hyperdrives of our young imaginations.
 Who doesn’t remember re-staging the Death Star assault with Tie fighters and X-Wings in the backyards or bedrooms?

 Today, this passion still inspires fans to collect the toys.
 Look online and you’ll find a community of collectors spanning the globe.
 “It’s mostly 40-something, follically challenged males with facial hair,” jokes Adam to Rebel Briefing.